Cherry Hill (Albany, New York): History

 That class hegemony, which the van Rensselaers had stood atop since Dutch colonial times, was already under threat at that point.
 With most of the family lands, its original source of wealth, being subdivided and sold, and the semi-feudal patroonship system of land ownership under legal threat, without anything to replace it the family fortune was already in trouble.
 Over the next several decades the rise of industrialization brought on by the Erie Canal and the development of the railroads fed vast fortunes which dwarfed the van Rensselaers', and brought immigrants to the city, diluting their political power and fueling its steady growth.
 Development began to encroach southward onto the family's ancestral lands.
 By 1872 the area around Cherry Hill could no longer be considered rural, and that year Albany formally annexed it into the city.
 The two dormers were added to the roof sometime between 1850 and 1880.

 Through the late 19th and early 20th century Cherry Hill was the property of Catherine Putman Rankin, a cousin of the van Rensselaers.
 Industry, and worker housing, was within a short distance of the house.
 Rankin, and later her daughter Emily, devoted their time to preserving what was left.

-In 1963, Emily died and specified in her will that the house was to become a museum.
-Five years later, that became a reality, and in 1971 it was among the first group of properties listed on the National Register of Historic Places in the city after the Schuyler Mansion.
-Its collection includes 20,000 objects—all the house's original furnishings, tableware—and 30,000 historic documents from the van Rensselaer family archives.
+In 1963, Emily Rankin died.
+She specified in her will that the house was to become a museum.
+Five years later, Cherry Hill did become a museum.
+In 1971 it was among the first group of properties listed on the National Register of Historic Places in the city after the Schuyler Mansion.
+Its collection includes 20,000 objects, including all of the house's original furnishings, tableware—and 30,000 historic documents from the van Rensselaer family archives.
 Some of the items, such as original 18th-century rugs, have been loaned to other museums like the Metropolitan Museum of Art.

-By the 21st century, that collection, mostly stored in the attic, was putting such a strain on the house's structural system that it had to be moved before the building collapsed from the weight.
+By the 21st century, that collection--mostly stored in the attic--was putting such a strain on the house's structural system that it had to be moved before the building collapsed from the weight.
 In 2009, Cherry Hill closed to visitors and began a four-phase, $3.2 million restoration funded by various public and private grants.
-Currently, various sections of the house's exterior and structure are being removed and carefully restored.
-The Historic Cherry Hill Association, which maintains the site, is offering behind-the-scenes tours of the work and other activities and programs in the interim.